consensus-shipyard/ipc-libs/docs/README.md

 The following sequence diagram shows one possible way how checkpoints can be submitted from the child to the parent subnet.

 It depicts two validators: one only participating on the parent subnet, and the other on the child subnet; the latter has to also run at least a full node on the parent subnet.
-Both validators run one IPC AGent each.
+Both validators run one IPC Agent each.

 The diagram shows that at the end of the epoch the child subnet validators produce a Quorum Certificate over the checkpoint, which some of their agents submit to the parent subnet.